-While recounting Laurel stories to a friend recently, I realized that Laurel – long gone now – was referencing a true story from her childhood spent on the Colorado plains in the very early 1900’s.
-She wrote the story in her book,“Dust Thou Art” about an upper class woman, Emma Whitman, who was from St. Louis and married a man setting his sights on staking a claim in frontier Colorado.
+While recounting Laurel’s stories to a friend recently, I realized that Laurel – long gone now – was referencing a true story from her childhood spent on the Colorado plains in the very early 1900s.
+She wrote the story in her book, “Dust Thou Art” about an upper-class woman, Emma Whitman, who was from St. Louis and married a man setting his sights on staking a claim in frontier Colorado.
 She agreed to come with him on the one condition, that she could bring her beloved piano along – even though it would be an odd addition to the dirt-floored sod house they would live in.

-How does this relate to being a therapists?
+How does this relate to being a therapist?

 1) WIGGLE YOUR TOES!
 The reason shifting your joints even slightly works is that any joint movement sends thousands of little announcements to your brain via neurons and synapses to tell you where your body is, which naturally increases proprioception/body awareness.
 This enables you to stay embodied so that you don’t dissociate with your clients.

 2) “KEEP YOUR SEAT” is a Buddhist phrase reminding us to stay grounded and may refer to knowing where the saddle is while riding a horse.
 Sometimes when clients are recounting hair-raising stories, it can raise another part of us too!
 We can literally start lifting out of our chairs.
 At times like these, I remind myself to push my feet into the floor slightly and to land my seat in the seat again.
 It IS a practice.